If you’ve considered improving your eating habits, you’ve likely wondered about intermittent fasting.

 Strap yourself in—we’re going to lay some kickass real life and science-backed results on you.

 Could you achieve a lower body weight without counting every calorie [yawn] through IF?
-This study shows you could.
+Studies show you could.

 Curious to know whether intermittent fasting helps with burning fat?
 It does!
-In this study, people who fasted reduced their waist circumference and belly fat.
+In the study, people who fasted reduced their waist circumference and belly fat.

-An intermittent fasting schedule 16/8 can also help you maintain muscle mass.
+A 16/8 intermittent fasting plan can also help you maintain muscle mass.
 (In fact, IF might even be more efficient at maintaining muscle than traditional diets.)

-If you’re hungry for evidence, check these studies to see more intermittent fasting 16/8 weight loss success examples, and—for that human touch—here’s what American football star-turned-actor Terry Crews has to say:
+If you’re hungry for evidence, check these studies to see more intermittent fasting 16/8 weight loss success examples.

 Risks and benefits of 16/8 intermittent fasting